 - 1. Write a program to create student registration form in html. - 2.
 Write a program to create menu using HTML and CSS. - 3.
-Write a program to print date using JavaScript. - 4.
-Write a JavaScript program to print the contents of the current window. - 5.
-Write a JavaScript program to find the area of a triangle. - 6.
-Write a program to Sum and Multiply two numbers using JavaScript. - 7.
-Write a program to Show use of alert, confirm and prompt box. - 8.
-Create validation Form in JavaScript. - 9.
-Write a program to change content of web page. - 10.
-Write a program to view XML coursesMenu. - 11.
-Write a program to create XMLHttpRequest. - 12.
-Wite a XML documents form a tree structure that starts at "the root" as book store and branches to "the leaves".
+Create validation Form in JavaScript. - 4.
+Write a JavaScript program to find the area of a triangle. - 5.
+Write a program to Sum and Multiply two numbers using JavaScript - 6.
+Write a program to Show use of alert, confirm and prompt box. - 7.
+Write a program to change content of web page. - 8.
+Write a program to view XML courses Menu. - 9.
+Write a program to create XML Http Request - 10.
+Write a XML documents form a tree structure that starts at "the root" as book store and branches to "the leaves".

-1. Department offering the course Computer Application
+School Offering the Course SOC

-2. Course Code CAF204
+Course Code CAF204

-3. Course Title Design and Analysis of Algorithms
+Course Title Design and Analysis of Algorithms

-4. Credits (L:T:P:C) 3:0:2:4
+Credits (L:T:P:C) 3:0:1:4

-5. Contact Hours (L:T:P) 3:0:1
+Contact Hours (L:T:P) 3:0:2

-6. Prerequisites (if any)
+Prerequisites (if any) None

-7. Course Basket
+Course Basket Discipline core